Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 There are, however, some generic requirements that all those mechanisms and systems **must** fulfill.
 Systems to manipulate data **must**:

-- be deployable in different security realms from the public-facing APIs.
+- use different security realms from the public-facing APIs.
 Security mechanisms (OAuth2, ...) **may** be different, but identity realms and security principals **must** be different.
 It should not be possible to use the same principal to authenticate against public-facing APIs and internal APIs to curtail the risk of privilege escalation.
 In most cases, dataspace participant will likely even use different identity providers: users use their